salma-emara/aps105-book/textbook/chapters/chapter09-multi-dimensional-arrays/2d-dynamic-memory-alloc.md

 2D array example we want to allocate dynamically.
 ```

+## Method 1: Dynamic Allocation of an array of pointers

+The first method to dynamically allocate a 2D array is to allocate an array of pointers, and then have each of these pointers point to a dynamically allocated 1D array corresponding to a row in the 2D array.

 **Step 1: Dynamically Allocate an Array of Rows Pointers.** First, we dynamically allocate an array of pointers, where each of these pointers will later point to a row in the 2D array.
 Hence, the number of pointers we need is equal to the number of rows, which is $3$ in this example. {numref}`array-of-pointers` shows what we need to allocate and the pointer to the first element in the array will be `arr`.